-We have a range of specialised services to help on your journey to reduce your environmental impact:
+Salt of the Earth specialise in designing and innovating home compostable packaging.
+Our crew have a range of specialised packaging services to help your business to reduce your environmental impact.

 - Current packaging analysis and recommendations